Table of contents

 Property Median price Δ MoM Δ QoQ Δ Annual

-The Melbourne housing market has not performed as strongly as some other capitals this year.
+The result is that the Melbourne housing market has not performed as strongly as some other capitals over the last year or two.

-There is currently a clear flight to quality properties in Melbourne, with A-grade homes and "investment grade" properties still in short supply for the prevailing demand, but B Grade properties are taking longer to sell and informed buyers are avoiding C Grade properties.
+However the Melbourne housing markets are fragmented and not surprisingly, there is currently a flight to quality properties in Melbourne, with A-grade homes and "investment grade" properties still in short supply for the prevailing demand, but B Grade properties are taking longer to sell and informed buyers are avoiding C Grade properties.

-Moving forward strong immigration and a lack of supply of properties will help keep pushing Melbourne property prices up.
+Moving forward strong immigration and a lack of supply of properties will help keep pushing Melbourne property prices higher.

 Sydney's median property price